litstack/litstack/docs/docs/crud/config-form.md

 ## Group

 With `group` fields can be grouped in a column.
-This is usefull to organize form elements of different heights side by side.
+This is useful to organize form elements of different heights side by side.

 ```php
 $form->group(function($form) {